curious-attempt-bunny/grouch/README.md

     grouch.mydb << [_id: 'mydoc', aField: 'aValue' ]
     assert grouch.mydb.mydoc.aField == 'aValue'

 Note: a public maven repository is a TODO item.
-For now you can build both yourself using gradle - see [build.gradle](https://github.com/curious-attempt-bunny/grouch/blob/master/build.gradle).
+For now you can build both the jar and pom yourself using gradle - see [build.gradle](https://github.com/curious-attempt-bunny/grouch/blob/master/build.gradle).

 ## Further Development